Spider-Viper/Verilog/Notes/Notes.md

 	- Case will provide a definitive result when there are X and Z values in an expression.

 ##### for loop
+- Design Example
+	Let us take a look at how an 8-bit left shift register can be implemented in Verilog without a **for** loop and then compare it with the code using a **for** loop just to appreciate the utility of a looping construct.

 ##### forever loop

 ##### repeat loop